MaikKlein/blog/content/post/CppAndD.md

 # Meta programming

-* It is possible to pass almost anything to a template in D. C++ is limited to integrals and chars.
+* It is possible to pass almost any value to a template in D. C++ is limited to integrals, chars and addresses of functions and symbols.

 * Template instantiations are done in C++ with `<Foo,Bar>` and in D with `!(Foo,bar)`.

 * D has no fold expressions like C++ `foo(f(args)...);`, although they can be implemented as a library.

-* D can evaluate almost any function at compile time, where in C++ those functions need to be marked as `constexpr` and have a restrictions such as no allocations.
+* D can evaluate almost any function at compile time with very few restrictions.
+One restriction would be casting see [answer](http://stackoverflow.com/a/35701007/944430) for more information where in C++ those functions need to be marked as `constexpr` and have many restrictions such as no allocations.

 * C++ can have multiple variadic templates `template<class...
 As, class...
 Bs>` but they need to be inferred.
 This is not possible in D but you can have templates of templates `contains!SomeTypes.all!SomeOtherTypes`.